-Join us for a series of illuminating discussions as the new USC Law & Global Health Collaboration—Global(HEALTH+LAW)—delves into transgender rights, law and global health, and more, in the 2016-2017 year.
+In its inaugural series, the USC Law & Global Health Collaboration—Global(HEALTH+LAW)—delved into transgender rights, law and global health, and more, in the 2016-2017 year.

 The USC Law & Global Health Collaboration advances scholarship and provides monthly lectures and public discussions at the intersection of law and global health.
 Virtually all significant global health topics raise challenging issues for the law, which are better understood and addressed when considered from an multidisciplinary basis.
 The collaboration invites interested students, faculty and staff to partake in a free exchange of ideas and collaboration on these important topics.